C2SM/c2sm.github.io/docs/tools/spack.md

-# C2SM Spack
+# Spack-C2SM

+Spack-C2SM is the package management system maintained by C2SM and MeteoSwiss for installing and deploying scientific software on high-performance computing systems, primarily at the Swiss National Supercomputing Centre (CSCS).
+Built on top of [Spack :material-open-in-new:](https://spack.io){:target="_blank"}, it provides environment management, package discovery, and installation workflows tailored to the C2SM community.
+It supports different use cases — from simply installing pre-built packages to actively developing and building model code.

-Find all information about the C2SM version of Spack in the [official C2SM Spack documentation :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest){:target="_blank"}.
+Find all information about the C2SM version of Spack in the [official Spack-C2SM documentation :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest){:target="_blank"}.